GrandOrgue/grandorgue/INSTALL.md

 ## Installation or upgrading on Linux

+x11 is recommended for running GrandOrgue.
+Some positioning/sizing may work not properly on wayland.
+See more [here](https://github.com/GrandOrgue/grandorgue/issues/1271).

 ### Run GrandOrgue on Linux directly from AppImage
 The GrandOrgue appimage is built for x86_64 architecture without jack support to maximize compatibility.
 This method does not require any installation of dependencies or GrandOrgue itself.